Police: Woman Made Fake GoFundMe Pages To Steal Money

 — Alaina David (@AlainaOU4120) September 4, 2015

 Sadly, this is far from the only time someone has used GoFundMe (or other crowdfunding sites) to scam others.
-Last year, a woman admitted that she had faked her four-year-old daughter’s cancer diagnosis in order to scam money off others — including family members, friends and innocent strangers.
-New York Daily News reports that 32-year-old Jessica Good also used GoFundMe to scam money from people on the internet, who had expressed sympathy for the fake cancer diagnosis.
+Last year, a woman admitted that she had faked her 4-year-old daughter’s cancer diagnosis in order to scam money off others — including family members, friends, and strangers.
+The New York Daily News reports that 32-year-old Jessica Good also used GoFundMe to scam money from people on the internet who had expressed sympathy for the fake cancer diagnosis.

 Kelley Johanneson had a shaved head, and she was going through treatment.
 She even had a GoFundMe account filling… http://t.co/7LM3KRnLJf